Statically generated sites

 Applies when

-Site content needs to stay reusable and trustworthy across many consumers, not just look right on the one page that renders it.
+• Site content needs to stay reusable and trustworthy across many contexts, not just look right on the one page that renders it.

 Applies when